 Where do you have to go?
 For brunch head over to Quidi Vidi Village to Mallard Cottage.
 This hidden gem offers fresh, local and sustainable hearty brunches.
-For fast, fresh lunch head over to Rocket Bakery and Fresh Food.
-Consistently high-quality ingredients make up fare with mouth-smacking sandwiches, soups and salads.
+For a fast, fresh lunch head over to Rocket Bakery and Fresh Food.
+Consistently high-quality ingredients make up mouth-smacking sandwiches, soups and salads.
 Finally, if you need a 24-hour spot, head to Celtic Hearth.
 It’s got a pub-like atmosphere and a simple, but tasty menu.
 Hint: Try the fish and chips.

 3. Vancouver, British Columbia

 Vancouver is on this list.
 And, yes, it’s for their fresh fish.
 Come on, this is the place where the California Roll was created!
 There’s also quite a few fusion restaurants and great brunch spots in the downtown core, including the Red Wagon Diner on East Hastings (which serves up down-home diner-style breakfasts and lunches).
-P